-(iii) Day 13: After twelve days active, we will compute the number of followers for each account and delete them.
+- (ii) Day 1: Each bot account follows the users assigned to it. - (iii) Day 13: After twelve days active, we will compute the number of followers for each account and delete all information in the account (see footnote 9 for an explanation of the specific procedure we used).

-Therefore, the experimental waves will have a twelve-days span.10 We plan on running 30 waves between May 23^{rd} , 2022, and December 20^{th} , 2022.
+Therefore, the experimental waves will have a twelve-days span.11 We plan on running 30 waves between May 23^{rd} , 2022, and December 20^{th} , 2022.
 In each wave, we will compute follows twice a day: first at 8 am and then at 8 pm.
 We call each moment in which we collect the bot's followers a 'period'.
 Thus, each experimental wave will last 24 periods (or twelve days).